cx525v/Github-Examples/README.md

 # Github-Examples
-A repo containing GitHub for programmatic examples test
+A repo containing GitHub for programmatic examples